ashishsamarth/Cloud/Azure/Important-Notes/Questions-&-Answers/Q&As.md

 https://learn.microsoft.com/en-us/azure/ai-services/speech-service/speech-translation

 --------------------------------------------------------------------------------------------------------------------------
-Q: Your team is planning on making use of the Azure AI Speech service.
+Q-079: Your team is planning on making use of the Azure AI Speech service.
 Can you use the Speech service to convert text to a human-like synthesized speech?
 --------------------------------------------------------------------------------------------------------------------------
 a.
 Yes
 b.
 No

 Answer: a.
 Yes

 Overall explanation: You can do this with the Text-to-Speech service For more information on the Speech Service , one can visit the below URL